OutSystems/docs-product/src/ref/apis/performancemonitoring-api.md

 <div class="info" markdown="1">

-Applies only to Mobile Apps and Reactive Web Apps.
+Applies to Mobile Apps and Reactive Web Apps only.

 </div>